Kechieanyanwu/bossMachine/README.md

 Steps for running:
 1. Navigate to the project directory in your code editor
+2. Run "npm install" in your terminal to download the dependencies
-2. Run "npm run start" or "nodemon server.js"
+3. Run "npm run start" or "nodemon server.js"
-3. Open "index.html" in your web browser, preferably Google Chrome
+4. Open "index.html" in your web browser, preferably Google Chrome
-4. Play around with the site, cancel all your meetings, manage your minions, and think of money-making schemes!
+5. Play around with the site, cancel all your meetings, manage your minions, and think of money-making schemes!

 Project Status:
 Satisfactorily completed.
 I will come back to this if I need to practice modifying the front end.
 This project helped me flex my RESTful API muscles.
 I also got to practice building subroutes.